 6. When the crepes are hot in the butter-clementine sauce, pour the liqueur over them and set light to the pan to flambe them.
-Serve immediately, spooning crepes and sauce onto each plate.
+Serve immediately.

 “Success is most often achieved by those who don't know that failure is inevitable.” - Coco Chanel